Authentication Guide#

 -o go-template='{{index .data "api-token" | base64decode}}')

-Configure which resources different user groups can access in jupyterhub_config.py:
+Configure which resources different user groups can access in values.yaml:

 The CustomFirstUseAuthenticator class settings: